jackcvr/reverssh/README.md

 # reverssh

-Reversing SSH tarpit.
+Reversing SSH Tarpit.

 This tool makes SSH bots brute-force themselves.
-By using argument `-p` you can specify port numbers (e.g., `-p 22,2222`) to instruct
-`reverssh` attempt connections on each of the specified ports of the SSH client.
+By using argument `-p` you can specify port numbers (e.g., `-p 22,2222`) to instruct `reverssh` attempt connections on each of the specified ports of the SSH client.
 If any connection is successful, it forwards all incoming traffic back to the open port, causing bots to interact with their own servers.